EMMA: End-to-End Multimodal Model for Autonomous Driving

 \subsection{End-to-End Motion Planning on Public Datasets}

-We conduct the end-to-end planner trajectory generation experiments on two public datasets, the Waymo Open Motion Dataset (WOMD)~\citep{chen2023womd} and the nuScenes dataset~\citep{caesar2020nuscenes}. \model\ is trained with the simplest end-to-end planner trajectory generation formulation as in Equation~\ref{eqn:e2e}.
+We conduct the end-to-end planner trajectory generation experiments on two public datasets, WOMD~\citep{chen2023womd} and the nuScenes dataset~\citep{caesar2020nuscenes}. \model\ is trained with the simplest end-to-end planner trajectory generation formulation as in Equation~\ref{eqn:e2e}, unless specified otherwise.
 That is, given camera images, ego vehicle history, and driving intent, the model is asked to predict the future ego waypoints for a certain time horizon.